software-mansion/react-native-gesture-handler/docs/docs/about-handlers.md

 ### Discrete vs continuous

-We distinguish two types of gestures: discrete and continuous.
+We distinguish between two types of gestures: discrete and continuous.

 Continuous gesture handlers can be [active](state.md#active) for a long period of time and will generate a stream of [gesture events](handler-common.md#ongestureevent) until the gesture is [over](state.md#ended).
-An example of continuous handler is [`PanGestureHandler`](handler-pan.md) that once [activated](state.md#active), will start providing updates about [translation](handler-pan.md#translationx) and other properties.
+An example of a continuous handler is [`PanGestureHandler`](handler-pan.md) that once [activated](state.md#active), will start providing updates about [translation](handler-pan.md#translationx) and other properties.

 On the other hand, discrete gesture handlers once [activated](state.md#active) will not stay in the active state but will [end](state.md#ended) immediately.
 [`LongPressGestureHandler`](handler-longpress.md) is a discrete handler, as it only detects if the finger is placed for a sufficiently long period of time, it does not track finger movements (as that's the responsibility of [`PanGestureHandler`](handler-pan.md)).

-Keep in mind that `onGestureEvent` is only generated in the continous gesture handlers and you shouldn't use it in the `TapGestureHandler` and others discrete handlers.
+Keep in mind that `onGestureEvent` is only generated in continuous gesture handlers and shouldn't be used in the `TapGestureHandler` and other discrete handlers.

 ### Nesting handlers

-Handlers component can be nested.
+Handler components can be nested.
 In any case it is recommended that the innermost handler renders a native view component.
 There are some limitations that apply when [using `useNativeDriver` flag](#events-with-usenativedriver).
 An example of nested handlers:

 ```js
 class Multitap extends Component {